 It’s mind-boggling that some people are still debating whether the Earth is flat or not.
 Ideally, such pseudo-science nonsense shouldn’t even be discussed — we’re just dignifying an absurd idea, giving the impression that there’s maybe a glimmer of truth to this Middle Age thinking.
-However, one video blogger made such an elegant demonstration of the curvature of Earth that it merits showcasing here just for the sake of science itself.
+However, one video blogger made such an elegant demonstration of the curvature of the Earth that it merits showcasing here just for the sake of science itself.

-Soundly was driving on the Interstate 10 when he passed by the Lake Pontchartrain transmission lines in Southeast Louisiana and decided to make a live stream with the lovely sight.
+Soundly was driving on Interstate 10 when he passed by the Lake Pontchartrain transmission lines in Southeast Louisiana and decided to make a live stream with the lovely sight.
 Using a telephoto lens, Soundly showed how the causeway and transmission lines go over the horizon just like ships.

 Mick West explained over at Metabunk what’s going on with the curvature effect of the Pontchartrain transmission lines.

 “A classic experiment to demonstrate the curvature of a body of water is to place markers (like flags) a fixed distance above the water in a straight line, and then view them along that line in a telescope.
 If the water surface is flat then the markers will appear also in a straight line.
 If the surface of the water is curved (as it is here on Earth) then the markers in the middle will appear higher than the markers at the ends.”